siyaa144/siyaa144/README.md

 ## 🚀 Featured project

 **[myblogwebsite-portfolio](https://github.com/siyaa144/myblogwebsite-portfolio)** — a full-stack blog with a Django REST API backend and a React (Vite) frontend, built on top of coursework to practice shipping a complete app end to end.
-**[Turns raw meeting notes into structured minutes, action items, and SOPs — written live to Google Docs & Sheets]
+**[Foundry] https://github.com/siyaa144/foundry [Turns raw meeting notes into structured minutes, action items, and SOPs — written live to Google Docs & Sheets]

 ## 🎯 Currently